double-free/sdkf/README.md

 ## Purpose

 There are more than enough Kalman Filter implementations.
-So why would reinvent wheel?
+So why would I reinvent the wheel?

 - **It is simple and stupid**.
 Though many ones have tried, there is no "plug-and-play" Kalman Filter implementation.
 The real world use case is more complex and you always need to modify the original implementation before use.
 So why bother creating a "versatile" repository while in fact it is not?
 This repository is a merely template implementation for the simplest case, modify it based on your own use case.